sheharyaar/personal-blog-website/src/content/snippets/qemu/qemu.md

 ## Setup QEMU for running QEMU with a custom kernel and display

 This will help you setup a shared folder between a QEMU guest and the host.
-This also dosables `KASLR` or `Kernel Address Space Layout Randomisation` (which is a security feature, but can be disabled for easier debugging - [Wikipedia](https://en.wikipedia.org/wiki/Address_space_layout_randomization)).
+This also disables `KASLR` or `Kernel Address Space Layout Randomisation` (which is a security feature, but can be disabled for easier debugging - [Wikipedia](https://en.wikipedia.org/wiki/Address_space_layout_randomization)).

 Make sure to adjust the parameters to your RAM (`-m`), `file` with your_os.qcow2 location and `shared_folder` parameters with your own shared folder values.